 Social and Affective Influences on the Brain and Immune System

 Self-assessment of perceived social support is the most robust behavioral or psychosocial predictor of longevity.
-Nonresolving inflammation, which reflects persistent activation of a portion of the immune system, is one of the key pathways by which social relationships have these health effects (Uchino & Way, 2017).
-Markers of non-resolving inflammation such as C-Reactive Protein (CRP) are increased by chronic social stress and robustly predict multiple health endpoints like cancer and cardiovascular disease (Fagundes & Way, 2014).
+Nonresolving inflammation, which reflects persistent activation of a portion of the immune system, is one of the key pathways by which social relationships have these health effects (Uchino & Way, 2017; American Psychologist).
+Markers of non-resolving inflammation such as C-Reactive Protein (CRP) are increased by chronic social stress and robustly predict multiple health endpoints like cancer and cardiovascular disease (Fagundes & Way, 2014; Current Directions in Psychological Science).
 In the lab, these social factors are studied at multiple levels from the sociocultural to the individual.
-Currently, a major thrust of the lab is to identify the neural mediators of these socio-environmental influences.
+Currently in 2024, we are focusing on 3 funded projects:

 Living in a neighborhood with high levels of crime, poverty, and vandalism can increase inflammation and other markers of health risk.
 However, the bulk of evidence for these effects is based on data acquired using one’s home address as a measure.
 In actuality, many adolescents do not spend a large proportion of their time in the vicinity of their home.
 Therefore, our team has adopted novel GPS-based methods to measure with greater precision exposure to geospatial risk factors (e.g. time spent on streets with violent crime) and protective factors (e.g. time spent in green space) in order to determine how they sculpt development of the adolescent brain and immune system.